openFuelCell2/openFuelCell2/README.md

 - Electron/proton region:

-  This considers the electric-conductive regions.
-This region was designed to consider electron/proton transfer specifically.
-However, it was found that the proton transfer region is the same as the region where dissolved water transfer takes place.
+  This region accounts for the electric-conductive components.
+This region is designed to consider electron/proton transfer specifically.
+However, it is found that the proton transfer region is the same as the region where dissolved water transfer takes place.
 Therefore, a switcher is set in the code to turn on/off the dissolved water transfer model.
-The following eqautions will be solved:
+The following eqautions will be solved,

   - Potential equations (Possion equations)
   - Dissolved water transfer equations (diffusion and electro-osmotic-drag)